aroesz98/FLASHLIB/README.md

 Hello.
 This is my first library for SPI Flash memories.
 Usage is pretty simple:

-Create a SPIFLASH object by:
+Create a FLASHLIB object by:

 	FLASHLIB flash(flash_spi, MEM_CS_GPIO_Port, MEM_CS_Pin);

 Memories are identified by manufacturer id.
 This is actual list of supported memories:

   Winbond:
     W25Q10,
     W25Q20,